 Students and teachers can collaborate in real-time, over the internet, at home or in the classroom

 In today’s world, there are many ways to connect with students and teachers when it comes to Hybrid Learning Solutions.
-The first way is real-time collaboration over the internet, at home or in the classroom.
+The first way is real-time collaboration over the Internet, at home, or in the classroom.
 Students and teachers can connect via computers and tablets using applications like Google Hangouts or Skype.
-They also can use their smartphones to connect as well.
-Another option is interactive screens that allow students to video chat with each other through digital whiteboards (D-Boards), projectors or interactive flat screen TVs in classrooms.
+They also can use their smartphones to connect.
+Another option is interactive screens that allow students to video chat with each other through digital whiteboards (D-Boards), projectors, or interactive flat-screen TVs in classrooms.

 Hybrid Learning is a way for students and teachers to connect no matter where they are.